SciFlow-Bench: Evaluating Structure-Aware Scientific Diagram Generation via Inverse Parsing: Experiments

 Despite steady improvements in visual quality, SciFlow-Bench reveals a persistent gap between visual plausibility and structural recoverability.
 This gap manifests consistently across model families, where image-level scores often dominate graph-level scores, indicating that visual realism alone remains a poor proxy for structural correctness.

 Across all evaluated systems, visual relevance substantially outpaces recoverable structure.
 For example, diffusion-based models such as SDXL produce visually plausible diagrams while exhibiting almost no recoverable topology under graph-level evaluation.
 This discrepancy exposes a fundamental limitation of image-centric metrics such as CLIP or LPIPS: they reward visual resemblance without penalizing missing components, reversed dependencies, or unsupported relations that fundamentally alter scientific meaning in practice.
 Analysis across structural difficulty levels further reveals a counterintuitive trend.
 While diffusion-based models degrade steadily as complexity increases, advanced systems such as Gemini~3~Pro~Image exhibit improved structural recoverability on the Hard subset.
 This behavior suggests that structurally complex diagrams are often accompanied by richer textual descriptions, which top-tier vision--language models can exploit to disambiguate relations more effectively.
 Less capable models, by contrast, are overwhelmed by increased topological density and fail to maintain consistent connectivity.
+Appendix~\ref{sec:appendix_qualitative} further provides side-by-side qualitative comparisons across generation paradigms under identical structured prompts.